maggikpunkt/Jelly-Stream/readme.md

 Audio: mp4-compatible audio is always copied and never transcoded.
 Incompatible audio is transcoded to AAC-LC.
 Incompatible surround sound audio is additionally extracted to external files.
 This preserves the original audio while increasing compatibility for the price of having to store an additional audio track.

 Subtitles: Subtitles are transcoded to mov_text if possible.
-More complex subtitles (currently all except subrip) are additionally extracted to external files. hdmv_pgs_subtitle subtitles are placed in a
+More complex subtitles (currently all except subrip) are additionally extracted to external files. hdmv_pgs_subtitle and dvb_subtitle are placed in a
-.mks container because I could not figure out which file extension jellyfin needs for them.
+.mks containers because I could not figure out which file extension jellyfin needs for them.

 Others: All other stream types are currently not supported and will lead to an error instead of being thrown out silently.
 ```